snetgh/website/README.md

 # website
-This is a test website.
+This is a test website for interns